REFERENCES – THE 3 CLASSES OF FOOD

 • Dietary Reference Intakes for Vitamin A, Vitamin K, Arsenic, Boron, Chromium, Copper, Iodine, Iron, Manganese, Molybdenum, Nickel, Silicon, Vanadium, and Zinc.
 The National Academies.
 2001.

-DRIs were not available for saturated fat or cholesterol, so we used the widely-recognized recommendations for a 2,000 calorie diet which were established in the USDA Dietary Guidelines for Americans, 2005.
+DRIs were not available for saturated fat or cholesterol, so we used the widely recognized recommendations for a 2,000-calorie diet established in the USDA Dietary Guidelines for Americans, 2005.

 References